dbis-ilm/pipefabric/documentation/Network.md

 If yes, all the messages are consecutively gathered and sent downstreams to the subscribers (that means, the following operator(s)).
 Then it finishes.
 However, it can be easily adapted to stay waiting, repeatedly asking the server if new messages have arrived.

+There is an example (test case) provided how to use it properly which can be found in `/test/KafkaSourceTest.cpp` of the source folder.